 As there is no authoritative guidance under U.S. GAAP on accounting for government assistance to for-profit business entities, we account for the ERC by analogy to International Accounting Standard ("IAS") 20, Accounting for Government Grants and Disclosure of Government Assistance.
-In accordance with IAS 20, management determined it has reasonable assurance for receipt of the ERC and recorded the ERC benefit of \$ 1,677 as other income on the Statement of Operations and as a component of Accounts Receivable on the Balance Sheet as of March 31, 2024.
+In accordance with IAS 20, management determined it has reasonable assurance for receipt of the ERC and recorded the ERC benefit of \$1,677 as other income on the Statement of Operations for the six months ended June 30, 2024 and as a component of Accounts Receivable on the Balance Sheet as of March 31, June 30, 2024.